-The following intergovernmental cooperation objective and policy recommendation supports the above goal.
-It will guide intergovernmental decisions in the Town of Argyle over the next 20 years.
+The following intergovernmental cooperation objectives and policy recommendations (not in order of priority) support the above goal.
+They will guide intergovernmental decisions in the Town of Shullsburg over the next 20 years.

-1. When appropriate, intergovernmental agreements with other local units of government should be created through written contracts/agreements.
+- 1. Explore new opportunities to cooperate with other local units of government to utilize shared public services, staff, or equipment where appropriate. - 2.
+When appropriate, intergovernmental agreements with other local units of government should be created through written contracts/agreements.